j4v3l/WindowsServer-Lab/Demo/Olympus/README.md

 # ⚡ **OLYMPUS SYSTEMS DEMO** - Windows Server Lab

+# 🚨 **CRITICAL SECURITY WARNING**

+**⚠️ IMPORTANT:** This environment contains DEFAULT CONFIGURATIONS that are NOT suitable for production use.
+Before any deployment:

+1. **Change ALL default passwords** - Never use demo passwords in production
+2. **Implement production security policies** - Review SECURITY_HARDENING_GUIDE.md
+3. **Complete security assessment** - Run SECURITY_VALIDATION_SCRIPT.ps1
+4. **Review all configurations** - Ensure proper network isolation and access controls

+**🔒 SECURITY NOTE:** All deployment scripts now require secure password entry - no credentials are hardcoded.

 ## 🛠️ **v1.3.1 UPDATE: Network Issues Resolved!**

 **✅ FIXED**: Critical networking issues have been resolved in v1.3.1!
 Olympus now deploys cleanly with: